h67ma/GnarlyMusicPlayer/README.md

 See [release notes](https://github.com/szycikm/GnarlyMusicPlayer/releases) for each release.

 # Backlog #
+* Problem: current wakelock method doesn't actually prevent phone from sleeping...
+Often when a track reaches its end, next track won't play until you wake the device
-* Bug: sometimes the notification takes long to close (a few seconds).
+* Bug: sometimes the notification takes long time to close (a few seconds).
 This wasn't happening on Noughat, but on Pie is clearly visible
 * Playlist support
 * Default media notification layout?
 * Nicer help